Crawford Mystery Theatre

-Crawford Mystery Theatre (originally broadcast on NBC as Public Prosecutor before being dropped by NBC, then picked up by DuMont) is an American television program broadcast on the DuMont Television Network Thursdays at 9:30pm ET beginning on September 6, 1951.
+Crawford Mystery Theatre (originally planned for broadcast on NBC as Public Prosecutor before being dropped by NBC, then picked up by DuMont) is an American television program broadcast on the DuMont Television Network Thursdays at 9:30pm ET beginning on September 6, 1951.
 The series was also seen in first-run syndication.
 The series ran from 1951 to 1952.

 Broadcast history

 John Howard hosted the first two episodes, with Warren Hull taking over thereafter.
 A panel of guests attempted to guess the solutions to episodes.
 The show was sponsored by Crawford Clothes.
-It was on Dumont on Thursdays from 9:30 to 10 p.m.
+It was on DuMont on Thursdays from 9:30 to 10 p.m.
 Eastern Time.
-After it left the network, it was broadcast in New York through February 1952 with the title Public Prosecutor.
+After it left the network, it was broadcast in New York through February 1952 with the original title Public Prosecutor.

 Originally filmed in 1947-48 by Jerry Fairbanks Productions and titled Public Prosecutor, the program starred Howard, Walter Sande, and Anne Gwynne in a typical murder-mystery setting.
 The show was originally planned to be broadcast on NBC.

 The series is most notable for being television's first filmed series (although not the first filmed series broadcast), paving the way for later filmed TV series such as I Love Lucy four years later.

 After the network cancellation, the program continued to air locally on DuMont's flagship station, WABD in New York City.
 The final program aired on February 28, 1952.